 Alright- this is what we’re about.
 Here’s what we believe God has called us to as a church:

-We’re pretty sure this is a good mission, even though it doesn’t fit on a bumper sticker.
-Oh well, can’t have everything…
+We’re pretty sure this is a good mission.
+Heck, it even fits on a bumper sticker 🙂 Reach, Teach, Grow, Go!

 What’s on your playlist right now?
 What isn’t?
-Jeff Beck, Led Zep, Sabbath, Skynyrd, Talking Heads, Seventh Day Slumber, Chris Tomlin, The Cars, Korn, Madison Rising.
+The Hu, Jeff Beck, Led Zep, Sabbath, Skynyrd, Talking Heads, Seventh Day Slumber, Chris Tomlin, The Cars, Madison Rising.
 And on and on.

 Why?
 If you have to ask…well, then, you just wouldn’t understand.